zitadel/examples-api-access-and-token-introspection/service-user-jwt/README.md

     alt="Register the API"
 />

-Regenerate the token and invoke the protected resource again:
+Regenerate the token (remember to assign the TOKEN to the new access token) and invoke the protected resource again:

 `curl -X GET -H "Authorization: Bearer $TOKEN" http://localhost:5000/api/private-scoped`